leandro-santi/leandro-santi/README.md

     </a>
 </div>

 Hello there!!
-I am Leandro 👋😊
+I'm Leandro 👋😊

 I am pretty much a lifelong learner.
-I enjoy the idea of sharing my thoughts and knowledge with other people through discussions, social media, git repositories, and open-source contributions.
+I enjoy the idea of sharing my thoughts and knowledge with other people through blogging, discussions, threading, git repositories, and open-source contributions.

 I have experience with Embedded Development, Game Development, Android Development and Back-end Web Programming.
 My main knowledge in technologies includes **C/C++**, **Java**, **Kotlin**, **Spring**, **Docker**, **Kubernetes**, **AWS**, **Linux**.
 I am also comfortable using **Android**, **C#**, **Python**, **Rust** and **Clojure**.